kingzamzon/tech-writing/task-1/README.md

 ## What is GitHub?

 GitHub is the online version of Git.
-It host the largest source code in the world.
+It host the largest source code in the world e.g [Linux kernel](https://GitHub.com/torvalds/linux), [vscode](https://github.com/microsoft/vscode) e.t.c

 ## Why GitHub?

-GitHub cause it houses all the popular source codes ranging from react to Linux kernel.
+GitHub houses all the popular source codes ranging from [react](https://github.com/facebook/react) to [Nodejs](https://github.com/nodejs/node).
 It's popularity make it easy to reach other developers around the world.

-## Git vs. GitHub
+## Git vs GitHub

-Git is a version control system.
+Git is a decentralized version control system.
 It is used to track changes on files, enable collaboration on files.

 GitHub is a web based version of Git on the internet.